|

 eliminated.
 What Galbraith called The

-Affluent Society could more realistically be called The Effluent Society, a massive diversion
+Affluent Society could more realistically be called The Effluent Society, a massive The post-WWII boom based on waste could only be maintained for so

 long.
 Eventually the costs had to come due; “pay me now or pay me